Sue: Is there anything I should know before we start?

 Sue: And where the hell are they, anyway?

-The Doctor and Commander Stevenson debate current events in this part of the galaxy while Warner dies from the Cybermat’s deadly bite.
-The Doctor only wishes that he could have reached the poor man sooner.
+Warner dies from his Cybermat bite.
+The Doctor wishes he could have reached the poor man sooner.

-Sue: The Doctor should have spent less time chatting about the episode’s back story and he should have spent more time looking for a bloody cure.
+Sue: Then you should have spent less time on the episode’s back story and more time looking for a bloody cure.

-It’s around this point that Sue starts to rebel against the story’s incidental (or is it accidental?) music.
+It’s around this point Sue starts to rebel against the incidental (or is should that be accidental?) music.

 Sue: This isn’t Dudley.
 This is dreadful.

 And talking of dreadful music, when the Doctor describes Voga as the planet of gold, Sue just can’t help herself:

 Sue: (Singing) ‘Gold!
 Always believe in your soul!
 La-la-la-la-la-la.
 You’re indestructible!
 La-la-la-la-la… Gold!’